ACCOUNTING AND AUDITING

 Liquidity Risk and Interest Rate Risk Disclosures.
-ICBA strongly opposes the FASB’s proposal on requiring extensive liquidity risk and interest rate risk disclosures in financial statement footnotes that would be required to be audited.
+ICBA strongly opposes the FASB’s proposal to require extensive liquidity risk and interest rate risk disclosures in audited financial statement footnotes.
 The proposed liquidity gap maturity analysis, repricing gap analysis, and interest rate sensitivity tables would provide very little or no new information that could assist stakeholders in making informed decisions about the health of a community bank.
-Additionally, the proposed disclosures undermine the work of the prudential regulator, whose job entails assessing the safety and soundness of the bank including the assessment of liquidity and interest rate risk.
+Prudential regulators are tasked with assessing the safety and soundness of the banks they examine, including the assessment of liquidity and interest rate risk.

 Staff Contact: James Kendrick